xcp-ng/xcp-ng-org/docs/installation/install-xcp-ng.md

 #### 5. Disk selection

 <a name="_5-disk-selection"></a>
-This is the screen where you'll select where XCP-ng will be installed. **XCP-ng is a specialized Linux distribution**, so you need to dedicate a physical disk to it.
+This is the screen where you'll select where XCP-ng system will be installed. **XCP-ng is a specialized Linux distribution**, so you need to dedicate a physical disk to it.
 Partitioning is done automatically.

 ![Primary disk selection screen, showing 2 NVMEs, allowing to select one of them, or go to the Software Raid configuration.](https://xcp-ng.org/assets/img/screenshots/install5.png)